EddyLuten/bhreia.com/docs/character-creation/character-options.md

 ### Brother's Witness {:.stats}

-While he's a stranger to you, the [Brother](../deities/bhreias-brother.md)'s influence is strong while you're visible to him; and he's always watching.
+While he's a stranger to you, the [[brother]]'s influence is strong while you're visible to him; and he's always watching.
 {:.stat}

 **Watchful Eye.** (Darkvision) You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light. *However*, you only have this ability while you retain visiblity to the sky.
 Once you can no longer see the sun or a moon, it takes five minutes for your darkvision to wear off.